cytoscape/cytoscape-manual/docs/Merge.md

 **Advanced Network Merge** panel, where you can specify the details of how to merge the networks.
 The options available here are:

--   **Matching columns**: This specifies the network columns that should be used for merging.
-Typically, the "name" column or some other column containing identifier information is used here.
+-   **Matching Columns**: This specifies the network columns that should be used for merging.
+Typically, the **name** column or some other column containing identifier information is used here.

--   **How to merge columns?**: A table lets the user specify for each of the individual network columns, what the corresponding column in the merged network should be named and its data type.
+-   **How to merge columns**: A table lets the user specify for each of the individual network columns, what the corresponding column in the merged network should be named and its data type.